mandober/js-data-structures/linked-list/README.md

 # Data structures: Linked List

-[Singly linked list](https://www.wikiwand.com/en/Linked_list) is a linear collection of data elements, called nodes, where each node is composed of data (payload) and a reference (a link) to the next node in the sequence.
-This structure allows for efficient insertion or removal of elements from any position in the sequence during iteration.
+[Linked list](https://www.wikiwand.com/en/Linked_list), or more precisely singly-linked list is a linear collection of data elements, called nodes, where each node is composed of data (payload) and a reference (link) to the next node in the sequence.

-The first node is referred as the `head` and it gives access to the whole list (it acts as the handler for the list); the `tail` refers to either the rest of nodes, or only to the final node.
-Usually, the final node points to `null`.
+The first node, referred as "head", provides access to the whole list; the "tail" refers to either the rest of nodes, or only to the final node.
+The final node in the list points to `null`.

-Linked list is found in JavaScript: prototype chain is a form of linked list, where an object (node) has properties (data) and the `__proto__` (next) link that points to the next object.
-The final node (Object.prototype) links to null.
+> Linked list is found in JavaScript: prototype chain is a form of linked list, where an object (node) has properties (data) and the `__proto__` (next) property that points (links) to the next object.
+The final node in the list, `Object.prototype`, points to null.

-**Nomenclature of linked lists**
-- Singly linked list
-- Doubly linked list
-- Multiply linked list
-- Circular Linked list

 **Time complexity**
-- Indexing: O(n)
+- Indexing: `O(n)`
-- Insert/delete at beginning: O(1)
+- Insert/delete at beginning: `O(1)`
 - Insert/delete at end:
-  O(1) when last element is known
+  - `O(1)` when last element is known
-  O(n) when last element is unknown
+  - `O(n)` when last element is unknown
-- Insert/delete in middle: search time + O(1)
+- Insert/delete in middle: `search time + O(1)`

-* Wasted space: O(n) (average)
+- Wasted space: O(n) (average)

-## Implementing Linked-list in JavaScript
+## Implementing singly-linked list in JS

-First, there will be a constructor function `LinkedList` that will on construct first node; construction of other nodes will be handled by another, helper, function.
-This way, not only initial, but and all other nodes will be prototype linked to `LinkedList.prototype` where methods for linked-list exist.
+Constructor function `LinkedList` will construct first node; construction of other nodes will be handled by a helper function.
+This way, not only initial, but and all other nodes will be prototype linked to `LinkedList.prototype`.

 ![Linked list diagram 1][ll1]
+Diagram 1: thick red lines are [[Prototype]] links.

 ```js
 function LinkedList () {